-The IVR System may be accessed by calling us at (844) 526-2724.
+The IVR System may be accessed by calling the appropriate state-specific phone number (see Exhibit Q).
 Select the provider option and follow the prompts to verify eligibility and benefits, request a confirmation number, or check claim status.

 Registration

 First-time users must register before accessing the IVR System.
 Please be prepared to enter your office phone number, office fax number and tax identification number during registration.
 Once verified, you will be prompted to select a 4-digit PIN for your account.